jnyfah/jnyfah.github.io/_posts/bazel.md

 )
 ```

-To incoperate external dependecies with forigen build system in Bazel, you must use the [rules_foreign_cc](https://bazelbuild.github.io/rules_foreign_cc/0.1.0/index.html), from a cmake point of view i would say it is a bit akin to cMake's ExternalProject, It simplifies the process of managing external dependencies and allows seamless use of foreign libraries in Bazel-based C++ projects.
+To incoperate external dependecies with forigen build system in Bazel, you must use the [rules_foreign_cc](https://bazelbuild.github.io/rules_foreign_cc/0.1.0/index.html), from a cmake point of view i would say it is a bit akin to CMake's ExternalProject, It simplifies the process of managing external dependencies and allows seamless use of foreign libraries in Bazel-based C++ projects.

 `rules_foreign_cc` is not an inbuilt function like `load`, infact the repository says *not an officially supported Google product*, so to use this, one has to download the repo (i know what you are thinking, calm down 😅, i dont know why too)

 The line `load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")` is used to load the http_archive rule from the `http.bzl` file, which is part of the Bazel tools repository `(@bazel_tools)`.
 The `http archive` a built-in Bazel rule that allows you to download and extract archives is used to achieve this.

 Next the necessary rules for common toolchains used in foreign build system integration is loaded from the line `load("@rules_foreign_cc//foreign_cc:repositories.bzl", "rules_foreign_cc_dependencies")`.

 These rules provide the magic that makes it easy to incorporate external libraries into our Bazel project.